 AMBA would write up and produce a final report of the findings.
 The report would look to convey the results of the research in a compelling manner, through a strong and punchy narrative.
 The report would be produced to a publishable standard, with appropriate charts, graphics and design fed into the final document.

 A full report could incorporate AMBA’s research partner’s logo and some commentary on the findings should you wish.
 The length of the report would depend on the detail of the research and the length of the study.

 AMBA would utilise its dedicated communications team to ensure the study maximises its reach and impact.

 As standard, we would release and distribute the report to AMBA’s key stakeholders (Deans, Directors, and other Business School professionals).
 We would also put in place a bespoke PR strategy, which would encompass the distribution of a press kit (containing a press release, the research outputs and a fact sheet) to targeted print, online and broadcast media organisations within higher education and business sectors from across the globe.

 We could also explore further ways to project the research to target audiences.
 This could be in the form of a roundtable with senior stakeholders, a conference presentation (AMBA hosts a range through the year) or another marketing event.

 Outline of timings

 Below we outline an initial indication of the timetable for an AMBA project.
-A project specific timetable would depend on the methodology employed, the type of target audience, the length of questionnaire and the communication strategy employed.
-We would agree a project specific timetable in advance of conducting a new study.
+A project-specific timetable would depend on the methodology employed, the type of target audience, the length of the questionnaire and the communication strategy employed.
+We would agree on a project-specific timetable in advance of conducting a new study.